devasthali-machine/ml-coursera/2-launching-into-ml/README.md

-- models are set of params + hyper-params
+- ML models are set of params + hyper-params
 - find best params optimizing loss fn (using GD)

 What is the key difference between supervised and unsupervised models?
-- Supervised models learn to predict based on known labels whereas unsupervised models are more concerned with discovering patterns in the dataset
+- Supervised models learn to predict based on known labels whereas unsupervised models(clustering) are more concerned with discovering patterns in the dataset

 Select the model you would try first if you had labeled, non-continuous value data?
 - Classification

+Classification is an example of a supervised machine learning technique in which you train a model using data that includes features and known values.
+T

 ```
 LR -> Perceptron -> NN -> Decision tree -> Kernel methods/ SVMs -> Random Forrests